 Nasal decongestants, while they might relieve congestion, also constrict blood vessels in the nose.
 Prolonged use of nasal sprays can lead to dependency and reduce the medicine’s effectiveness, which causes the nose to become swollen again.
 These sprays can make sinusitis symptoms worse if not used as directed by a pharmacist.

 If you’re having problems with chronic sinusitis, don’t hesitate to call us.
 Our skilled Plantation sinus and allergy specialists can offer you a list of options that can help you find the relief you’ve been looking for.
 Let us help you find an effective solution to your sinus problems.
-South Florida Sinus and Allergy Center, Inc. is proud to offer a state-of-the-art facility, which provides a broad range of specialized treatments to suit your individual and unique case.
+Florida Sinus & Snoring Specialists, Inc. is proud to offer a state-of-the-art facility, which provides a broad range of specialized treatments to suit your individual and unique case.
 Dr. Lee M. Mandel, our experienced Otolaryngologist-Head and Neck Surgeon can help you find an effective solution to your chronic sinus issues, including conducting tests to discern exactly what is causing your problem and how to fix it.

 Contact us at (954) 883-9449 or fill out our online form to schedule an appointment with our skilled physician today.
 We look forward to speaking with you and helping you reach your health goals.